ZenBusiness vs Northwest

 Northwest is more focused on established SMB and Bootstrapped Startups given its messaging heavily leans on the Registered Agent angle.
 This positioning towards an industry term assumes a certain level of knowledge from the prospect, rather than guiding first-time founders or solopreneurs through a flow of starting their business and all the services they may require.
 In that respect, Northwest is more direct - displaying clearly the service they provide and how they do it well for Businesses.

 The NanoGlobals editor's rating for ZenBusiness is based on a mix of their strong marks for smooth onboarding and package flexibility.
-Although pricing trends high compared with similar services, part of this is because they are transparent about add-on costs.
+Although their pricing trends moderate–high compared with similar services, part of this is because they are transparent about add-on costs.
 They feature fewer hidden fees than the industry norm, and we like that they don't vary the recurring fees.

 NanoGlobals editor's rating for Northwest reflects its standing as a solid middle of the pack option for business formation.
 Their lightning fast processing times have become the mark to which other services must match and their pricing is fair compared to the high-end.
 Points are deducted for their slightly confusing onboarding flow which creates a high propensity to choose non-applicable products.
 If you know exactly what service you need for your business, Northwest can be a great option but if you're at all unsure, Northwest isn't likely to make it easy to find the product right for you.